 TRIP DIRECTIONS & MEETING TIME

+We meet in the parking lot of Sierra Mac Headquarters at 6:00am (unless otherwise specified) at 27890 CA HWY 120, 13 miles east of the town of Groveland.
 If coming from the west, after you pass Buck Meadows look for the Vista Point/Rim of the World overlook on your left, followed by Packard Canyon Road on your right.
 We are just beyond on the north (left) side of the road.
 If you are coming from the Yosemite area, we are about ½ mile beyond the Cherry Lake Road.
+About 12 miles from the Big Oak Flat Entrance.
 Pay attention–our place comes up quickly!

-Current weather conditions
+If you will NOT be available by phone before your trip, contact our office at 209-591-8027 within 48 hours of meeting time to reconfirm logistics.
 Be on time or you may forfeit your trip!
 If you are late, call us ASAP at the above number.
 Cell phone coverage is spotty and unreliable along Highway 120.
-If you need to contact us you may have to stop and use a land line.
+If you need to contact us you may have to stop and use a landline.

 Each trip begins with an energy breakfast, followed by wet suit, helmet and floatation vest fitting and an extensive two-hour white water seminar which includes training in swiftwater swimming, navigation and safety techniques.
 If, in our opinion, you are not ready for this rigorous experience following the training seminar, you will be asked to return to the shuttle van.
 (In this case you will receive a 50% refund.)